 If your pig returns to eat soil in the same place repeatedly, chances are he’s found a good source of a mineral or essential elements, such as biometals and other trace elements.

-It should be relatively easy to change your pig’s behavior in such circumstances.
-Pop a high-quality swine mineral lick into his enclosure, and he should get all the minerals and vitamins he needs from that and leave his soil-eating days behind him.
+Changing your pig’s behavior in such circumstances should be relatively easy.
+Place a high-quality swine mineral lick into his enclosure, and he should get all the minerals and vitamins he needs from that and leave his soil-eating days behind him.

 #3 Health Issues Can Cause a Pig to Eat Soil